Written by Eddy Weatherill - Chief Executive – Independent Banking Advisory Service (IBAS) - published in 'Your Business' in September 1994.

 By our calculations, 500,000 small business customers are unhappy with their banks.
 This has been a protected secret for too long and it has nothing to do with market share.
 IBAS continue to collect information and we welcome your one-page summary if you have a complaint about a bank and will include the information in our surveys.

-If you need our active assistance with any banking matter ring us on 01487 843444
+If you need our active assistance with any banking matter email us

 This article was written by Eddy Weatherill - Founder and Chief Executive – Independent Banking Advisory Service (IBAS) in September 1994.